danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 ## Syncing changes

-To listen for changes in the text views and sync them back to the text binding, we need to implement the text view delegation for both platforms.
-Since `TextEditor` is a struct, it can't be used as the delegate, but we can solve this by setting up a `coordinator` in the text editor and use it as the delegate.
+To listen for changes in the text views and sync them back to the text binding, we need to implement text view delegation.
+However, since `TextEditor` is a struct, it can't be used as the text view delegate.

-Let's create a `RichTextCoordinator`, which will be used to coordinate changes between SwiftUI and the underlying text views.
+We can solve this by adding a `coordinator` to the text editor and use it as the delegate.
+Let's create a `RichTextCoordinator` and use it to coordinate changes between SwiftUI and the underlying views.

 ```swift
 #if os(iOS) || os(macOS) || os(tvOS)